 Originally, I wanted to use fabric on the wall.
 Namely, Ikea's black, white, and green bird print that is not longer sold in stores, but I was not aware of that until I went to the store.
-I decided to use a projector and six Sharpies.
+I decided to use a projector and six Sharpie paint pens (please see note below).
 I traced some of the pattern on the wall.
 Instead of copying it exactly the way it was on yardage, I moved pieces around and traced what I liked and where I wanted them to go.
 Fairly easy, but it did take a toll on my wrist and shoulder. :) It took me a day to do the work, but I would recommend breaking it up a little to let your arm and hand rest.
 A steady hand will be your best friend to achieve good results.

 *Photos were taken with my phone.
-I was so focused on getting the room done during a short limited amount of time that tutorial photos were not at the forefront of my brain.
+I was so focused on getting the room done during a short amount of time that tutorial photos were not at the forefront of my brain.
 But I think you get the idea. *

 TIP:: Do NOT use Sharpie's Flip Chart Permanent Marker.
 It will bleach the wall but was easily remedied with paint.
+(See note below.)

 I continued the process all around the window moving the projector when needed.